picimako/intellij-inspections/tutorial/09-Annotation-with-a-certain-attribute-value-is-invalid/09-Annotation-with-a-certain-attribute-value-is-invalid.md

 ## Possible misuses of the annotation
 There are a couple ways this annotation can be used incorrectly:
 - The times attribute is set to 0.
-- The times attribute is set to 1 explicitly, which is signaled by IntelliJ but I think it is not visible enough.
+- The times attribute is set to 1 explicitly, which is signaled by IntelliJ but I think it is not visible enough due to the short nature of the number 1.
 - The times attribute is set explicitly to a too high value (which value should be determined by the team members)

 Obviously these scenarios should be handled by the code that handles the `@Retry` annotation but preventing such issues is always better, so why not create inspections for them?

-I going to go into details of the first one, checking for *times = 0*.
+Right now, I'm going to go into details of the first one, checking for *times = 0*.

 ## Template creation
 This template differs from the previous ones I posted in that this one is going to be a Replace template.